FoxtrotEverchosen/segy-reader/README.md

 ## Installation
 This project uses [Maturin](https://github.com/PyO3/maturin) to build and install the Rust-based Python extension.
-For the time being, you have to install all python libraries and Rust tools manually.
+For the time being, you have to install all Python libraries and Rust tools manually.
+That will be improved in future with pip-installable wheel/installer/.exe

 Make sure you have the following installed: